Experiencing Varanasi In Just A Few Days.

 When you arrive in Varanasi by train, you will be overwhelmed by the masses of people that frequent this train station at any given time of any given day.
 It is always (!) packed with people and pilgrims, which is understandable since it’s one of the holiest cities in the world.

-A walk along the Ghats in Varanasi is a must and a very rewarding experience.
-Every minute you will get to see something interesting.
+There are many must-visit places in Varanasi, and a good start is a walk along the Ghats, which will be a very rewarding experience.
+Every minute you’ll get to see something interesting.
 People bathing, shampooing, shaving their hair, resting, placing flowers on to the water or the occasional corpse drifting downriver.
-Not everybody is cremated: pregnant women, children, people who died from a snakebite and holy people.
+Not everybody is cremated, that’s why this is nothing out of the ordinary: pregnant women, children, people who died from a snakebite and holy people.
 They are “set free” into the Ganges River and well, their bodies occasionally show up at the surface again.
 You will also get to see (if you’re “lucky”) dogs gnawing on bones which were not cremated properly … yes you will get to see things that you only see in India.

 The cremation process itself work like this: the bodies arrive strapped to the car roofs at a certain place outside the old city and is then carried through the little alleys down to the cremation Ghats, where hectic activities are going on all day long.
 Some Indian guy told us that about 100 people are cremated every day.
 This needs a lot of firewood and a lot of people to build the fireplaces.
 Certain wood is used for the cremation process, to keep the smoke and the smell as little as possible.